-This Thanksgiving napkin transfer tutorial is the sweetest way to add a special touch to your table setting this season.
+This Thanksgiving napkin transfer tutorial is the sweetest way to add a special touch of vintage to your table setting this season.

-Using tea towels, I’ve made them into napkins but they could also be made for gifts for your guests to take home.
+Using tea towels, I’ve made them into vintage style napkins that guests could take home as gifts!

 I’m Canadian so we already had our Thanksgiving last month but I really wanted to share this project with you as it’s still fall and I love seeing how everyone decorates their tables around this time of year.